 What are the hotels like and are there any hostels?

 As tourism is still in its infancy here hotels and accommodation can be lacking in quality and choice and most are not found on popular booking websites so it’s better to get a tour operator to book your accommodation for you.
 In many places it might be a good idea to opt for a homestay which will give a better, more personal experience and also help out local people although whichever accommodation option you choose don’t expect much luxury as conditions can still be basic – expect frequent power outages, bucket showers, squat toilets and sometimes limited eating options.
 Nagaland can also be hard for vegetarians.
 Also, there is no backpacker’s hostel in this area.

 Is the network connectivity good in NE?

-Wifi is pretty much non-existent in hotels in remote areas of Northeast India unless you’re staying in a 5 star property.
-Airtel has the best coverage but be prepared to be mostly offline while traveling in Northeast India.
+Wifi is pretty much non-existent in hotels in remote areas of Northeast India unless you’re staying in a 5-star property.
+Airtel has the best coverage but is prepared to be mostly offline while travelling in Northeast India.